Retail Re-Mix: Foundation and Future

 Enhance your knowledge or enter the industry with confidence

 Time: Every Tuesday, 6:00pm to 8:00pm EDT

 Retailing is undergoing a rapid and dramatic transformation.
 In this 8-session certificate program, we will explore the increasingly rapid changes affecting retail, the opportunities that have arisen, and the means to capitalize on these opportunities and to thrive in this new world.

 The program will consist of presentations from industry experts, classroom discussion, and group projects based on current events.
 Reading and case study group work will be assigned for completion outside of class.

-Technology Requirements: High-speed internet connection, a laptop or desktop computer, and built-in or external webcam and speakers.
+- A laptop or desktop computer with built-in or external webcam and speakers

-- An in-depth understanding of the changes occurring in the retail sector and a realistic perspective on its future
+- Understand the changes occurring in the retail sector and a realistic perspective on its future

-- How to capitalize on the opportunities arising out of this disruption
+- Capitalize on the opportunities arising out of this disruption

-- Tools to better understand and evaluate retail performance
+- Use tools to better understand and evaluate retail performance

-- How to responsibly deal with the challenges of sustainable and ethical sourcing and the compromises that it entails
+- Responsibly deal with the challenges of sustainable and ethical sourcing and the compromises that it entails

 - Classes taught by top industry experts